 You don’t have to use any styling cream or have any length trimmed from an undercut to get the perfect style.

-Simply buzzing the sides with a #1 or #2 guard, then leaving your hair long achieves the same look.
+Simply buzzing the sides with a #1 or #2 guard and then leaving your hair long achieves the same look.
 Using a basic styling product with a little hold can help the look as you work through with just your fingers.
 This leaves your hair looking slightly imperfect.

 16. Ponytail Undercut

-With a simple buzz of the sides with a #2 or #3 guard, you can take down the length.
-Then leaving the longer hair on top to pull back into a ponytail.
-Note, the ponytail is gathered high atop the crown for form this unique look.
+You can take down the length with a simple buzz of the sides and a #2 or #3 guard.
+Then, the longer hair was left on top to pull back into a ponytail.
+Note that the ponytail is gathered high atop the crown to form this unique look.

 17. Spiked Undercut